otrv4/otrv4/otrv4.md

   share the same secret.

 cr (SCALAR), d7 (SCALAR)
-  A zero-knowledge proof that Rb was created according to the protocol given above.
+  A zero-knowledge proof that Rb was created according to this SMP protocol.
 ```

 ### The SMP state machine

-OTRv4 does not change the state machine for SMP.
-But the following sections
+OTRv4 does not change the state machine for SMP from OTRv3.
+But the following
-detail how values are computed differently during some states.
+sections detail how values are computed differently during some states.

 #### Receiving a SMP message 1